 Priority will be given to applications received from those areas that are on the Tour de Yorkshire route.
 The route can be found by visiting letour.yorkshire.com.

 We aim to support a number of projects run by groups within the community that will embrace the Tour de Yorkshire and maximise the potential, economic, and tourism impact of the race traveling through our district.

-Defibrillator small grant fund 2018 - closed for applications
+Defibrillator small grant fund 2018 - closed for applications on 30 September 2019

 The grant fund opportunity